makinacorpus/php-acl/README.md

 # Simple ACL API for PHP

-This is more a playground than a real API.
+This a playground/sandbox project.

 This API is not meant to store ACLs but to provide a dynamic at runtime API to collect resources ACLs and to check for their validity.

+I do have lots to document here.

-## Structures
+## Data types

 original: void
 id: int|string